-THE LAST ONGOING FUNDING VALUATION
+THE LATEST ONGOING FUNDING VALUATION

-The most recent funding valuation of the Open Fund showed that on 31 March 2016 the funding position was as follows:
+The most recent funding valuation of the Open Fund was carried out as at 31 March 2019.
+This showed that, excluding buy-in policies, the funding position was as follows:

-ASSETS £942.2 MILLION

-LIABILITIES £932.5 MILLION
+ASSETS £507.2 MILLION LIABILITIES £485.9 MILLION

-FUNDING LEVEL 101%
+FUNDING LEVEL

-The estimated amount as at 31 March 2016 needed to ensure that all members' benefits could have been paid in full if the Scheme had started winding-up (full solvency) was £1,215.8 million.
-Therefore, the Scheme was 77% funded on a full solvency basis as at 31 March 2016.
+The estimated amount as at 31 March 2019 needed to ensure that all members' benefits, excluding those insured under the buy-in policies, could have been paid in full if the Scheme had started winding-up (full solvency) was £584.6 million.
+Therefore, the Scheme was 87% funded on a full solvency basis as at 31 March 2019.
 Inclusion of this information is a standard requirement and is not related to any consideration of the Trustees to wind-up the scheme.